-Frost and snow often accumulate on wings, elevators, and other surfaces when an aircraft is parked outside on the ramp.
-The disrupted airflow over the wings can substantially alter flight characteristics.
-Increased stall speeds, longer takeoff rolls, or an inability to fly at all may be the result.
+Any unremoved frost or snow will disrupt airflow over the wings and substantially alter flight characteristics increased stall speeds, longer takeoff rolls, or an inability to fly at all may be the result.
 Even a passing snow shower can foul surfaces enough to make flight inadvisable.